 If Nova Scotia were a film, its protagonist would be a handsome, rugged boatman with a kind and loving family.
 It would be shot against a backdrop of rolling green fields and high sea-cliffs, its soundtrack would feature fiddles, drums and evocative piano scores, and its plot would be a spirited romp around themes of history, community and adventure.

 The largest populated landmass between western North America and New Zealand – around 500km long and 100km wide – Vancouver Island is studded with colorful, quirky communities, many founded on logging or fishing and featuring the word 'Port' in their name.
 The locals are a friendly bunch, proud of their region and its distinct differences.

 Newfoundland & Labrador

-Canada's easternmost province floats in a world of its own.
-Blue icebergs drift by.
-Puffins flap along the coast.
-Whales spout close to shore.
-The island even ticks in its own offbeat time zone (a half-hour ahead of the mainland) and speaks its own dialect (the Dictionary of Newfoundland English provides translation, me old cock).
+With rocky crags, drifting icebergs and puffins flapping by, Canada's easternmost province – and historically its most rebellious – floats in a stunning world of its own.
+The island that has long moved to its own beat maintains its own time zone (a half-hour ahead of the mainland) and lilting old-world dialect (the Dictionary of Newfoundland English provides translation).

 Arcing around Lake Ontario is a heavily populated industrialized zone encompassing a number of the GTA's 'satellite' cities.
 Highway 403 will get you to Hamilton and Brantford, but most will take the 401 for Guelph, Kitchener-Waterloo and beyond: it's an impenetrable concrete artery linking Toronto to the US border at Windsor, and the Québec border to the east.